acavestro/hapi-attempts-limiter/README.md

 * **redisClient**: an instance of Redis
 * **namespace**: a prefix for the items saved to Redis by the plugin (optional)
+* **errorMessage**: a function that can be used to generate a custom error message (optional).
+Read the dedicated chapter for details.
 * **global.limit**: the number of maximum failed attempts in the current time window (default: 5)
 * **global.duration**: the length of the time window in **seconds** (default: 60 seconds)
 * **global.genericRateLimiter**: a flag to transform the plugin in a generic rate limiter (default: false)